Orbit dissimilarity criteria in meteor showers: a comparative review: Conclusion

 We have also pointed out which choice of threshold and algorithm seem the most reliable.
 In terms of thresholds, we recommend selecting it by maximizing the accuracy of the search \citep[using e.g.][]{Jopek_al_1999}.
 We also find the break-point method interesting, even if there are some precautions necessary to use it.
 In terms of algorithms, we recommend using multiple D-criteria to make the search more robust.
 The single-neighbor technique is a potential solution for linking meteoroids, but only if a preliminary search is conducted to avoid the 'long chain' problem. \citet{Sekanina_1970_1} algorithm can also be chosen, if its convergence is not an issue.
 Another robust algorithm seems to be DBSCAN, despite a lack of studies to choose some parameters.
 Indeed, it has been used in the context of meteors before and performs well.

 Of course, no criterion is perfect, so the goal of this paper is not to advocate for the creation of more criteria, but rather to take a more thorough and comprehensive look at what we already have.
 Testing the existing D-functions, in combination with various threshold values and grouping algorithms under different conditions, is sure to yield a validated method for searching meteor groups across the many available databases.
+Thus we advocate for such tests to be performed.
 It is likely that, depending on the database, the preferred method will vary, which highlights the advantage of having a diverse range of criteria.

 However, this discussion should not obscure an important fact: even the best criterion alone is insufficient to confirm the validity of a meteor shower.
-This is well-established, as several MDC papers on known showers already mention it.
+This is well-established, as several MDC papers on established showers already mention it.
 Nonetheless, it is crucial to remember that meteor groups identified with D-criteria must also undergo statistical and dynamical testing.
 It is possible that our sample of papers does not fully reflect this reality, as the showers they discuss may have been tested in other studies not listed by the MDC.
 Indeed, the MDC tends to list papers that propose new parameters for showers, either in terms of orbits or observational elements.
 In any case, D-criteria should be viewed as just one step in the search for a meteor shower—an important step, to be sure, but not the final one.

 In the future, we envision extensive testing of the D-criteria with dynamical analysis, which would quantify the reliability of these criteria.